 The few major organisations in the 'commercial' cultural sector are an important part of Jersey's culture and should not be ignored.
 All are relatively large employers compared to the cultural sector generally and all play an important role in Jersey's tourism industry.
-In addition, the Jersey Zoo could rightly claim to be a world class institution.
 This objective seeks to ensure the survival and development of these organisations through the provision of non financial help, advice and support.